Aashifa24/Data-Spark--Illuminating-Insights-for-Global-Electronics/README.md

    - Derived insights into customer behavior and identified key trends in sales and product performance.

 3. **Visual Insights**
-   - Integrated cleaned data with Power BI and Tableau for dynamic visual representation.
+   - Integrated cleaned data with Power BI for dynamic visual representation.
    - Created interactive dashboards that provide a comprehensive view of critical business metrics.
    - Enabled stakeholders to explore trends and patterns efficiently.